 • Normal Message: By default, messages of the same key are stored in the same partition in the order in which the messages are sent.
 When a broker in the cluster fails, the order of the messages may not be preserved in affected partitions.
 If you set the Storage Engine parameter to Cloud Storage, this parameter is automatically set to Normal Message.

 • Partitionally Ordered Message: By default, messages of the same key are stored in the same partition in the order in which the messages are sent.
-When a broker in the cluster breaks down, the messages are stored in the same order in the partitions that are affected by the failed broker.
+When a broker in the cluster fails, the messages are still stored in the affected partitions in the order in which the messages are sent.
 The affected partitions cannot store new messages until the partitions are restored.
 If you set the Storage Engine parameter to Local Storage, this parameter is automatically set to Partitionally Ordered Message.

 Normal Message

-If you set the Storage Engine parameter to Local Storage, configure the Log Cleanup Policy parameter.
+If you set the Storage Engine parameter to Local Storage, you must configure the Log Cleanup Policy parameter.
+You can set the Storage Engine to Local Storage only for Professional Edition Message Queue for Apache Kafka instances.

-Message Queue for Apache Kafka provides the following log cleanup policies:
+ApsaraMQ for Kafka provides the following log cleanup policies:

 • Delete: The default log cleanup policy is used.
 If sufficient storage space is available in the system, messages are retained based on the maximum retention period.
 After the storage usage exceeds 85%, the system deletes messages in the order in which the messages are stored.
 The earliest message that is stored is the first message that is deleted.
 This helps ensure that the performance of the service is not degraded.

 • Compact: The Apache Kafka log compaction policy is used.
-If the log compaction policy is used and the keys of different messages are the same, the system retains the most recent message that is stored.
-This policy applies to scenarios in which the system recovers from a failure, or the cache is reloaded after a system restart.
+Log compaction ensures that Apache Kafka retains at least the last known value for each message key.
+This policy applies to scenarios such as restoring the system state after the application crashes or the system fails, or reloading caches after the application restarts during operational maintenance.
 For example, when you use Kafka Connect or Confluent Schema Registry, you must store the information about the system status and configurations in a log-compacted topic.

-Important You can use log-compacted topics only in specific ecosystem components such as Kafka Connect and Confluent Schema Registry.
+Important You can use log-compacted topics only in specific cloud-native components such as Kafka Connect and Confluent Schema Registry.
 You cannot use the log compaction policy for a topic that is used to send and receive messages in other components.
-For more information, see Message Queue for Apache Kafka demos.
+For more information, see aliware-kafka-demos.

 Compact